Democratic Front for the Liberation of Palestine: Second Intifada and renewed attacks (2000–2005)

 After a period of relative inactivity during the 1990s, the DFLP renewed armed attacks against the IDF during the Second Intifada.
 They carried out a number of shooting attacks against Israeli targets, such as the 25 August 2001 attack on a military base in Gaza that killed three Israeli soldiers and wounded seven others.

 On 11 September 2001, an anonymous caller claimed responsibility for the September 11 attacks in the United States on behalf of the DFLP; but the DFLP itself denied the accusations and formally condemned the attacks.
 On 25 August 2007, Palestinian militants from the Popular Resistance Committees (PRC) and DFLP attempted to enter the Israeli border town of Netiv HaAsara from Gaza.
 The militants used a ladder to scale the Israel-Gaza border and were killed by the Israel Defense Forces.

-Israel–Gaza war
+Gaza war

 The DFLP's armed wing, the National Resistance Brigades, confirmed their participation in the October 7 attacks through their military spokesman Abu Khaled.
 On 7 October, during the attack on Israel, they claimed to have lost three fighters in combat with the IDF, and said on 8 October that they were engaged with Israeli forces in Kfar Aza, Be'eri, and Kissufim.